pantheon-systems/documentation/source/_docs/mobile-redirection.md

 ### JavaScript
 You can detect the page width or user agent via JavaScript, then redirect requests to your configured and optimized mobile site.
 We do not recommend using cookies that are passed to the backend for mobile theme detection and configuration.
-For details, see [Varnish Caching - Drupal and WordPress Advanced Topics](/docs/caching-advanced-topics/#device-detection).
+For details, see [Caching: Advanced Topics](/docs/caching-advanced-topics/#device-detection).

 The following examples can also be used in addition to CloudFlare's mobile redirection service to detect user agents not yet supported, such as tablets.